petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 #### [Scaling](#tab/prodcompscale)

+Individual VMs have no in-build scaling capacity beyond manually deploying additional VMs and relying on 3rd party software tools for orchestration.
+Virtual Machine Scale Sets and Compute Fleet deployments allow for dynamic, native scaling on Azure.

 | Virtual Machines | Virtual Machine Scale Sets | Compute Fleet  |
 | --- | --- | --- |
 | Vertical Scaling: <br>- Change the VM's size manually <br><br>Horizontal Scaling: <br>- None | Vertical Scaling: <br>- Change any VM's size manually <br><br>Horizontal Scaling: <br>- Manually add/remove instances <br>- Autoscale based on demand, schedule, or AI-predicted usage patterns| Vertical Scaling: <br>- Change any VM's size manually <br><br>Horizontal Scaling:<br>- Manually managed through modifying the target capacity |

 #### [Management](#tab/prodcompmanagement)

+VMs, Virtual Machine Scale Sets, and Compute Fleets all support native management through the Azure portal and several 1st party tools.

 | Virtual Machines | Virtual Machine Scale Sets | Compute Fleet  |
 | --- | --- | --- |
 Deploy and manage each VM individually | - Deploy and manage VMs as a group, or opt to manage them individually<br>- Orchestrate batch operations (start, stop, restart) and updates (configuration, app, security, and patching) for safer rollouts<br>- Attach and manage one universal add-on for services like data disk and public IP at the VMSS level | - Deploy and manage up to 10,000 VMs as an automated fleet-managed group<br>- Enhance the flexibility, efficiency and control of your VMs, attaching one universal add-on for services like data disk and Public IPs |

 #### [Availability](#tab/prodcompavailability)

+All VM, Virtual Machine Scale Set, and Compute Fleet products' instance availability are region dependant.
+For availability of VM sizes in Azure regions, see [Products available by region](https://azure.microsoft.com/regions/services/)

 | Virtual Machines | Virtual Machine Scale Sets | Compute Fleet  |
 | --- | --- | --- |